wildone/flatbamt/README.md

 ---------------------

+## Features
+*	Beautiful reskin of the default BAMT web UI.
+Much easier to look at ;)
+*	Custom favicons that can be color-coded to identify different miners within your browser tabs
+*	Custom iOS touch icons for your homescreen and mobilesafari bookmarks.
+* Source file for icons is open source.

 ## Security
 After downloading the ZIP package for this theme, you should find a file named `theme.tar.gz.sig` which you can use to: